tshepang/blog/content/computing/Rust week of 2015-08-07.rst

 This time around, I only submitted these__ three__ improvements__.

-Elsewhere, I was surprised by the success of this Tweet of mine:
+Elsewhere, I was surprised by the success of `this Tweet of mine`__:

 ..

     Am so glad #rustlang developers took API naming seriously.
 A good example is the call to remove a file from the filesystem... remove_file.

-    -- link__

 It got nearly 5000 Impressions.
 It's likely to exceed `the other surprise success`__, which now got over 6000 Impressions.